 VBDC purchased insecticides for retreatment and conducted retreatment campaigns in targeted high risk areas in cooperation with WHO.
 UNICEF distributed about 240,000 ITNs to populations at risk since 2002.
-There is also a UNICEF-supported "Crash Programme" operating in 50 Townships where access to health services is particularly difficult.
+There is also a UNICEF-supported "Crash Programme" of Universal Children Immunization (UCI) operating in 50 townships where access to health services is particularly difficult.
 In these areas, "Supplementary Outreach Services (SOS)" are provided to increase immunization coverage.
-This strategy now provides retreatment services as well as distribution of LLINs.
+This strategy now provides retreatment of existing bed nets services as well as distribution of LLINs.
 INGOs such as CESVI, World Concern, and Care have all been involved in ITN and retreatment activities.
-PSI is implementing ITN social marketing projects, including the sale of deltamethrin retreatment kits - "SupaTab".
+PSI is implementing ITN social marketing projects, including the sale of deltamethrin retreatment kits - "SupaTab®".
 However, few families in rural areas access these products due to fact that families have to pay for the products and they also do not perceive the benefits of retreatment.
-The outputs related to insecticide treatment of existing mosquito nets as well as the numbers of LLINs distributed are reflected in Table 10.
+PSI discontinued social marketing of deltamethrin tablet (K-O- Tab®) in 2014 and distributed only LLINs.
+The outputs related to insecticide treatment of existing mosquito nets as well as the numbers of LLINs distributed are reflected in Table 12.
 However the "effective" coverage of the endemic population in the country is therefore still low (5.65% and 19.99% of households have at least one ITN/LLIN in 2008 and 2011, respectively).
+The net coverage in subsequent years has increased significantly.

-Table 10.Number of mosquito nets treated and LLINs distributed Myanmar, 2003-2011
+Table 12 Number of mosquito nets treated and LLINs distributed Myanmar, 2003-2011